Je suis Charlie: Twitter

 Je suis Charlie trended at the top of Twitter hashtags on 7 January, the day of the attack.
 By the following afternoon it had appeared more than 3.4 million times, and was being used nearly 6,500 times per minute.
 By Friday, it had appeared more than 5 million times.

 The U.S. Embassy in Paris and the Association française pour le nommage Internet en coopération were among the people and organizations which changed their Twitter profile pictures to the Je suis Charlie placard.

+After the assassination of Charlie Kirk on September 10, 2025, the phrase was used as the title of an editorial in The Free Press.

 Cartoonists

 Numerous cartoonists created art using the slogan.
 Others used it in combination with pictures of the deceased.